cloudflare/wrangler-action/README.md

         workingDirectory: "subfoldername"
 ```

 [Worker secrets](https://developers.cloudflare.com/workers/tooling/wrangler/secrets/) can optionally be passed in via `secrets` as a string of names separated by newlines.
 Each secret name must match the name of an environment variable specified in the `env` field.
 This creates or replaces the value for the Worker secret using the `wrangler secret put` command.
+It's also possible to specify worker environment using environment parameter.

 ```yaml
 jobs: